Mistralys/cyberpunk-mod-db/docs/tagging-reference.md

 - `AutoScale` - Clothing that automatically scales to the player's level
 - `Body-Vanilla` - The vanilla body for FemV and MaleV
 - `Clothing` - Clothing items
+- `Cosplay` - Clothing items that are inspired by characters from other media
 - `DIY` - "Do-It-Yourself" - Clothing items that can be customized with Wolvenkit
 - `Emissive` - Clothing items that glow or emit light in some way
 - `FemV` - Items restricted to female V characters